Friday, April 17 · 6:30 – 9:00 PM

 01/27

-Send a message or ask a question about our Jewish Renewal Community.
-We will get back to you soon!
+Send a message or ask a question about our Jewish Renewal Community or our Jewish Renewal synagogue.
+We will get back to you soon, as we are one of the welcoming San Diego synagogues eager to connect with you!